 We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics.
-Our lead product candidate is edasalonexent, formerly known as CAT-1004, an oral small molecule that inhibits NF-kB, or nuclear factor kappa-light-chain-enhancer of activated B cells, in development for the treatment of Duchenne muscular dystrophy, or DMD.
+Our lead product candidate is edasalonexent, formerly known as CAT-1004, an oral small molecule that inhibits NF- kB, or nuclear factor kappa-light-chain-enhancer of activated B cells, in development for the treatment of Duchenne muscular dystrophy, or DMD.
 We believe edasalonexent has the potential to be a foundational therapy for all patients affected by DMD regardless of the underlying dystrophin mutation.
 DMD is an ultimately fatal genetic disorder involving progressive muscle degeneration.
 The United States Food and Drug Administration, or FDA, has granted orphan drug, fast track and rare pediatric disease designations to edasalonexent for the treatment of DMD.
 The European Commission, or EC, has granted orphan medicinal product designation to edasalonexent for the treatment of DMD.

 We initiated a global Phase 3 trial of edasalonexent for the treatment of DMD in September 2018, which we refer to as the PolarisDMD trial.
 The PolarisDMD trial is designed to evaluate the efficacy and safety of edasalonexent for registration purposes.
-The PolarisDMD trial is active in seven countries and enrolling patients globally, with enrollment expected to be completed in 2019.
+The PolarisDMD trial is active in eight countries with all 40 clinical trial sites having opened for enrollment, and enrollment is expected to be completed in 2019.
 Top-line results from the trial are expected in the second half of 2020.
 Our goal is to submit a New Drug Application for edasalonexent for the treatment of DMD in early 2021.
 The trial design was informed by discussions with the FDA, as well as input from treating physicians, families of boys affected by DMD and patient advocacy organizations.